tarantool/doc/doc/reference/configuration/cfg_replication.rst

     The default value is `1`.
     It means that a single separate thread handles all the incoming replication streams.
+    In most cases, one thread is enough for all incoming data.
+    Therefore, it is likely that the user will not need to set this configuration option.

     Possible values range from 1 to 1000.
     If there are multiple replication threads, connections to serve are distributed evenly between the threads.